gaborbernat/bernat-tech/content/posts/type-hints/index.md

 # Tools

-Here's a non-exhaustive list of tools built around the type hint system.
+A non-exhaustive list of tools built around the type hint system:

 ## type checkers